TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-virtualnetwork-cannotconnecttovmsamevnet/content-follow-test-traffic-tool-suggestions-8.md

 # Follow Test Traffic Tool suggestions

 Follow the suggestions provided after running the Test Traffic tool.
-Make sure that the NSGs (both inbound and outboud) allow traffic between the two VMs.
+Make sure that the NSGs (both inbound and outbound) allow traffic between the two VMs.
 Make sure that the Routing Table associated with both VMs has a route for the VNet subnet range.